Uranus’s Inner Moons

 Desdemona is the wife of Othello in Shakespeare’s Othello.

-This moon was named after the young girl in Shakespeare’s play Romeo and Juliet.
+This moon’s named after the young girl in Shakespeare’s play Romeo and Juliet.

 Portia was a rich woman in Shakespeare’s Merchant of Venice.